zio/zio/docs/howto/mock-services.md

 ## More examples

-You can find more examples in the `examples` and `test-tests` subproject:
+We can find more examples in the `examples` and `test-tests` subproject:

 - [MockExampleSpec][link-gh-mock-example-spec]
 - [EmptyMockSpec][link-gh-empty-mock-spec]